FigSystems/dpt/doc/spec.md

 - Stability: I should be able to install many combinations of packages and not have anything break.
 Further, if something does break, I should be able to easily roll back.

+- Convenience: There may be a case where I want to install multiple versions of the same package, and choose which one I run.
+Or where I have two different programs I would like to install, but they both require a different version of the same library.
+DPT can do this without any problems since each application can have it's own dependencies, without altering a global state.

 Reproducibility could be defined as consistent outcomes.
 When a software developer releases a package, they want it to work on all system configurations.
-Conventional tools fail on this point as the developer have no idea what configuration their users may have on their system. dpt excels in this area, however, as all applications have a well defined environment that the developer controls, unaffected by any other packages the user has installed.
+Conventional tools fail on this point as the developer have no idea what arrangement their users may have on their system. dpt excels in this area, however, as all applications have a well defined environment that the developer controls, unaffected by any other packages the user has installed.

 Stability is another important topic.
 Any package manager should be stable, and never require breaking another package to install another.
 Dependency hell is an unfortunate result from conventional solutions, but efforts to resolve this have been few and far between.

 There are a bunch of terms and ideas used in this document.

-- dpt directory: The dpt directory is located by default at `/dpt` but the location can be customized by placing a directory name in the file `/etc/dpt/dir`
+- dpt directory: The dpt directory is located by default at `/dpt` but the location can be customized by placing a directory name in the file `/dpt/dir`

 - dpt store: The directory containing all of the packages installed in the system, located at `${dpt_directory}/store`.